Planning a Glacier National Park Drive

 1. West Glacier

-We are gonna start in West Glacier, man is this the hot spot to be in the summer…well except Glacier Highline of course!!
+We are gonna start in the town of West Glacier.
+Man, this is the hot spot to be in the summer…well, except for our Glacier Zipline Adventure Park, of course!!
 There are lots of options for coffee, food, snacks, gifts both inside and outside West Glacier Village.
-If you ask me I think my favorite place to grab a bite to eat is La Casita, located in the Discovery Center.
+If you ask me, I think my favorite place to grab a bite to eat is La Casita, located in the Discovery Center.
 Trust me, if you like Mexican food you won’t be disappointed.
 You can also get some hand-scooped ice cream at Eddie’s Cafe and enjoy it on the shore of Lake McDonald or hit the road!
+And don’t forget to hit the Tower Grill, our favorite restaurant near Glacier National Park, for the BEST comfort food.

 Head into Apgar and check out the visitor’s center.
 There are rangers there to answer all your questions, share Glacier’s fun facts and history with you, and give you current updates of what you may run into on your adventures.